 Skills

-Teaching botany is also an interest of mine – I am a tutor on the BSBI’s Identiplant course for intermediate botanists, and I also have been involved in several field days through the BSBI and Wild Belfast (a wildlife advocacy group in Belfast).
-In 2025 I will be running a field course for beginner botanists with Wild Belfast.
+I am also experienced at teaching others ecological field skills.
+I am a tutor on the BSBI’s Identiplant course for intermediate botanists, and I also have been involved in running several field days through the BSBI and Wild Belfast (a wildlife advocacy group in Belfast).
+In 2025 I will be running a field course for beginner botanists with Wild Belfast, and several field days focusing on plant pathogens.

-I have a good knowledge of both R and Python.
+I have a good knowledge of both R and Python, including best practices for reproducible research and version control using Git.
 I regularly use R for data analysis and visualisation, and I have experience using Generalised Linear Models, Principal Component Analysis, and other community ecology techniques.
 I have used Python for climate modelling as part of a university course and have also constructed a dynamic spatial species competition model.
-I am experienced with Microsoft Office, ImageJ, illustration in Krita and GNU Image Manipulation Program, and creating and editing websites with WordPress and HTML.
-I am also currently learning to make distribution maps in QGIS.
+I am experienced with Microsoft Office, ImageJ, illustration in Krita and GNU Image Manipulation Program, and creating and editing websites with WordPress and HTML/CSS.
+I can use QGIS to make distribution maps.
 I am quick to pick up new skills.

 Research Projects